 Roma children often find it hard to adapt to school environments due to widespread prejudice, low expectations by teachers and because schools usually do not include familiar elements from their cultural environment.
 Project partners developed educational activities for the inclusion of Roma culture in school.
-These activities reflect Roma culture in a positive way and encourage Roma and development of educational activities that both incorporate specific curricular objectives and include references to Roma culture.
-These references are taken from specific situations of the Roma in the local community.
+These activities reflect Roma culture in a positive way and encourage Roma and

 Description: EURROM is intended for mixed classes with Roma children in primary schools.

 It can also be adapted for the lower secondary level.
-The practice supports the
+The practice supports the from specific situations of the Roma in the local community.